8bitbubsy/pt23f/release/PT23F/ReadMe.txt

                 ProTracker v2.3F
          ==============================
-               14th of June, 2023
+              9th of October, 2023

- If you find any bugs, please email me at olav.sorensen@live.no Based on a disassembly of PT2.3D.
+ If you find any bugs, please email me at the email/Discord found on the website 16-bits.org.

  NOTE:
-  This specific version is fully 128kB sample compliant, so if you use loop points above the 64kB barrier, then the module will fail to play correctly on most ProTracker versions except some 3.x ones.
+  This specific version is fully 128kB sample compliant, so if you use loop points above the 64kB barrier, then the module will fail to play correctly on most ProTracker versions, except some 3.x ones.

  PT2.3D by:
  - Peter "CRAYON" Hanning